evgenyb/aks-workshops/05-scaling-options-in-aks/labs/lab-07/readme.md

 You will see that Kubernetes will start scaling `guinea-pg` application up, will try to create 20 replicas, but you will notice that a lot of pods will be in `Pending` state.
 This is because there is not enough recurses available to schedule pods.

-In about 1-2 mins, you should see more nodes (two in particular) created first with `NotReady` state and then eventually with `Ready` state.
+In about 1-2 mins, you should see two more nodes created.
+They will first have `NotReady` state and then eventually switch into `Ready` state.

+We can use the technique to scale the number of nodes down.

 ```bash
 # Scale guinea-pig application down to two replicas
 kubectl scale deployment/guinea-pig --replicas=2
 ```

+Observe your monitoring windows.
+First, you will see that Kubernetes will terminate all but two `guinea-pg` pods.
+Then it will take some time (sometimes more than 5 min)before AKS will start draining nodes.
+You will notice it when nodes status will change to `NotReady`.
+After that nodes will be decommissioned.

 ## Useful links